 The authors acknowledge the crucial role the Goi-Taikei resources played in this research, and express their gratitude towards the NTT machine translation group for providing access to them.
-On a personal level, vital input was received from Christoph Neumann (TITech), Francis Bond (NTT) and participants of the 3rd Morphology/Lexicon Forum at Osaka University.
+On a personal level, vital input was received from Christoph Neumann (TITech), Francis Bond (NTT), participants of the 3rd Morphology/Lexicon Forum at Osaka University, and two anonymous reviewers.